 Have you ever had issues with Italian meringue buttercream (A.K.A Italian buttercream)?
-If so, you are in the right place! - In this post, I'm sharing the essential tips and troubleshooting so you can make it successful at home.
+Or do you feel intimidated to try it? ...If so, you are in the right place! - In this post, I'm sharing the step-by-step instructions and troubleshooting tips so you can make it successful at home.

-- The hot syrup got crystallized.
+- The hot sugar syrup crystallized.

 - The buttercream was not stiff enough.